rohan2599/node-web-server/README.md

 # Node-web-server
-A basic node app which is deployed using heroku using ssh key generation
+A node based server which uses express framework and deployed through heroku

 Installation
 ===